aispl/ais-commons-bean/README.md

-ais-commons-web
+ais-commons-bean
 ===============

-Reusable components for building Web Applications
+Reusable components for Bean validation and proxying.